pkardas/notes/books/build.md

 If you are a manager - congrats, you're now a parent.
 Not because you should treat your employees like children, but because it's now your responsibility to help them work through failure and find success.

+## 2.2 Data versus opinion

+Data driven decisions - you can acquire, study, and debate facts - relatively easy to make.

+Opinion-driven - follow your gut and your vision - always hard and always questioned.

+Make decisions, not everyone has to agree - it happens when one person has to make the final call.
+This isn't a democracy, nor dictatorship - you can't give orders without explaining yourself.

+Storytelling is how you get people to take a leap of faith to do something new.
+Creating a believable narrative that everyone can latch on to is critical to moving forward and making hard choices.
+It's all that marketing comes down to.

+You are selling - vision, guy, opinion.

+> It's not data or intuition, it's data and intuition.